GonzalezVictorM/bhr1_phylogeny/README.md

 The goals was to make a code to do a batch request for the files and then a batch download, but I am on a bit of a rush so I am doing it manually as I already had most ofd the proteomes.

 ## extract-files.py
-Check for files and extract.
+Check for compressed files and extract them.

 ## clean-fasta-files.py
 Cleans up the names of the file to only contain the portal name and the protein names.
 Alkso creates a log to check if it was done correctly.